nickdavila/DailyMath/README.md

 - [ ] Quick way to restart so that if a problem is repeat/too easy, can get a new problem
 - [ ] Implement a way for people to get problems from all the classes in a question pool
 - [ ] Make this a GUI one day
+- [ ] Look into making this into a chrome extension for easier running

 <p align="right">(<a href="#top">back to top</a>)</p>